EwanJames69/PROG7312_POE/readMe.txt

 less than captivating.
 The objective of this software application is to transform the "often-dry" process of learning about the Dewey Decimal Classification system into an enjoyable and engaging experience.

-Below is a description of all the forms within the application (Currently):
+Below is a description of all the forms within the application (Final Version):

 *** Home Form ***
 The application starts off in the home form.
 The user will be presented with three options of games to choose from, but for now, the user only has access to one game.
 The three options on the home form are as follows:
 - Replace Books game
 - Identify Areas
-- Find Call Numbers (Coming soon)
+- Find Call Numbers
 The user can only click on the Replace Books game button as it is the only game that has been developed so far.
 Once clicked, the user will be taken to the Replace Books game

 ************************************ REPLACE BOOKS GAME ************************************